 The AC comprises three (3) members with all members being Non-Executive Directors and a majority of them are Independent Directors.
-The Chairman of the AC, Encik Johari Low Bin Abdullah, is a Fellow of the Institute of Chartered Accountant (England & Wales) and a member of the Malaysian Institute of Certified Public Accountants and Malaysian Institute of Accountants (MIA).
-Accordingly, this complies with paragraph 15.09 of the MMLR.
+The Chairman of the AC, Mr. Loo Pak Soon, has a degree in finance and accountancy and possesses more than three years' post qualifications in finance but is currently not a member of Malaysian Institute of Accountants.
+Accordingly, pursuant to paragraph 7.1 of Practice Note 13, this complies with paragraph 15.09 of the MMLR.